gjmcn/data-cube/README.md

 ## Arrays versus cubes
 By default, an array is a standard array: any standard array method can be used (including `push`, `pop` and `splice`) and the number of entries is not fixed.

 When a cube setter method is used, it converts an existing array to a cube if it is not one already.
 Setters return the modified cube which allows chaining, e.g. `x.$shape(y).$key(z)`.
-Only setters and the special method `toCube` convert an existing array to a cube.
+Only setters and the `toCube` method convert an existing array to a cube.

 Cube methods that are not setters never change an existing array/cube; many of them do return a new cube &mdash; e.g. `[3,4].cube(1)` returns a 3-by-4 matrix with all entries set to `1`.

-Cube methods never return a standard (i.e. non-cube) array.
+The `fromCube` method is the only cube method that returns a standard (i.e. non-cube) array.

 ## Implementation

 To enable writing code such as `[5,6,7,8].$shape(2)`, we add methods to the array prototype rather than creating a subclass (which is problematic with arrays in JavaScript anyway).
-Existing array methods are left unchanged.

 A cube instance is an array with additional properties.
 The following diagram shows all possible additional properties: